micolous/kotlin-pcsc/README.md

 ./gradlew dokkaHtml
 ```

-This library _mostly_ follows the PC/SC API, but takes some liberties to make it
+This library _mostly_ follows [the PC/SC API][winscard], but takes some
-easier to use in Kotlin, such as using object orientation, providing helper
+liberties to make it easier to use in Kotlin, such as using object orientation,
-methods for common patterns, parsing bitfields into properties, and abstracting
+providing helper methods for common patterns, parsing bitfields into properties,
-away the small platform-specific API differences.
+and abstracting away some small platform-specific API differences.

 The result is that the same "common" API can be used on _all_ platforms: see
 [the `sample` directory](./sample/) for an example.